Many grandparents across the United States have been tasked with being the primary caregiver for their grandchildren.

-In fact, the Public Broadcasting Service (PBS) reports that 2.7 million American grandparents are currently in charge of raising their grandkids.
+The Public Broadcasting Service (PBS) reports that 2.7 million American grandparents are currently in charge of raising their grandkids.

 If you are a grandparent raising a child, it might be the right time to consider legally adopting your kid.
-As our Austin, TX grandparent rights lawyer explains, there are many benefits associated with legal adoption.
+As our Austin, TX, grandparent rights lawyer explains, there are many benefits associated with legal adoption.

 What are the Benefits of Legal Adoption for Grandparents

-Some grandparents may view legal adoption of their grandchild to be unnecessary.
-After all, if you already have such a close blood relationship, does it really matter if you have official documents from the state of Texas?
-The answer is a resounding yes; it absolutely makes a difference.
+Some grandparents may view the legal adoption of their grandchild to be unnecessary.
+After all, if you already have such a close blood relationship, does it matter if you have official documents from the state of Texas?
+The answer is a resounding yes; it makes a difference.
 Legal adoption gives you access to full parental rights.